 FAQ About Crabgrass

 • The best way to get rid of crabgrass is to take care of your lawn.
-Having a healthy lawn prevents crabgrass from growing and saves you from killing your grass.
-Make sure to aerate and topdress annually to break up compacted soil, overseed to fill in bare patches, and mow tall to shade the soil and prevent crabgrass from germinating.
+Aerate and topdress annually to break up compacted soil, overseed to fill in bare patches, and mow tall to shade the soil and prevent crabgrass from germinating.

-Hand-pulling or using selective post-emergent herbicides are the fastest ways to kill already established crabgrass.
+If you’re a homeowner who’s freaking out and saying, “My entire lawn is crabgrass,” well, don’t panic.
+Hand-pulling and using selective post-emergent herbicides are the fastest ways to kill established crabgrass.
 On very small crabgrass seedlings, one treatment of horticultural vinegar is also usually effective.

-Many homeowners don’t want the risk that chemical herbicides bring to their healthy grass which is why they choose these natural preventative steps instead:
+Many homeowners want to know how to remove crabgrass but don’t want the risk that chemical herbicides bring to their healthy grass.
+If that’s the case for you as well, choose these natural preventative steps instead:

 • Keeping a healthy lawn can involve aeration, topdressing, overseeding or reseeding, proper mower heights, and watering.

-•Corn gluten meal is a natural remedy and byproduct of corn.
+• Corn gluten meal is a natural remedy and byproduct of corn.
 It is used to contain all broadleaf weeds and supports and strengthens turf growth in the process.
+It also inhibits crabgrass root development.

 Hire a Professional (Call in Reinforcements)

-Main image credit: Wikimedia Commons / CC by SA 3.0
+Main image credit: Rasbak / Wikimedia Commons / CC by SA 3.0